frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 # Clinical Procedure

 ERPNext helps you create and map Clinical Procedures for patients like Wound Cleaning or a Cataract Surgery.
-System allows you to preconfigure [Clinical Procedure Templates](/docs/user/manual/en/Healthcare/sample_collection), so that you do not have to set the default properties like the consumables, rates, items every time you conduct a Clinical Procedure.
+The system allows you to preconfigure [Clinical Procedure Templates](/docs/user/manual/en/Healthcare/sample_collection), so that you do not have to set the default properties like the consumables, rates, items every time you conduct a Clinical Procedure.

 ## 1. How to Create a Clinical Procedure